This post may contain affiliate links. Please read our disclosure policy.

 We love to take these burritos camping because we just heat them up inside their foil on the grill or over the fire grate, rotate occasionally to heat through, pour on some (also warmed by the fire) hatch green chile salsa, and BAM!
 You have the most satisfying no-mess camping breakfast.
 That tortilla gets so wonderfully crisp on the outside and everything you put on the inside is perfectly hot and steamy.
 SO GOOD.

-- 16 eggs
+- 16 eggs beaten

 - 1 tablespoon butter

-- 8 hashbrowns, cooked
+- 8 hash browns cooked

 - 8 large soft flour tortillas

-- 2 jalapenos, seeded and diced
+- 2 jalapenos seeded and diced

-- 2 cups sharp cheddar, shredded
+- 2 cups sharp cheddar shredded

-- green chile salsa, optional
+- green chile salsa optional

 - Top each with a cooked but cooled hash brown rectangle, along with equally divided portions of bacon, jalapeno, cheese, and scrambled egg.
 Wrap by folding in ends and then rolling up.
 Wrap tightly with foil.
 Store in an airtight container in the refrigerator.